glainistrash/glainistrash/README.md

 ### Introduction and where to find me!

-greetings, my name is Glain. im a vietnamese artist who loves to play games, i prefer speaking english, i suck ass at my mother tongue language.
+greetings, my name is Glain. im a vietnamese artist who loves to play games, i prefer speaking english, i suck ass at my mother tongue language. i am also taken by my beloved partner, feel free to check her page out! i also type in lowercase and almost no comma

 I usually hang out [below roblox area](https://file.garden/ZogMxQjYh2LIAH4W/Untitled86_20250614185559.png) (The small lavender icon is where I'm sitting all the time), or I may roam around the map to find the fandoms I'm in, or at [dock](https://file.garden/ZogMxQjYh2LIAH4W/map%20part%202.JPG) to find Mafia to play (You may find me sometimes play with my twin).
 You will usually find me in these cos/OCs: